zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

   secure: true
 ```
 See the [`sticky`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html?#sticky) directive for additional information.
 The session cookie corresponds to the `sticky cookie` method.

+Note: This feature is supported only in NGINX Plus.

 ```eval_rst
 .. list-table::